BENEFITS OF LHPH

 These older, higher mileage vehicles are more likely to have mechanical issues.
 When a car is not working properly, and customers do not have the money to pay for repairs and the car payment, often these loans will go into default.
 The result is deterioration in the loan payment performance of these portfolios, directly tied to the risk that there are mechanical problems.
 This further results in increased service, collections and repossession costs and a negative impact to overall profitability for the BHPH business owner.

-New car prices are likely to remain high, resulting in higher used car costs as well.
+New car prices are likely to remain high, driven by technology costs, regulatory requirements, and production shifts resulting in higher used car costs as well.
 The Corporate Average Fuel Economy (CAFÉ) standards and new technologies being incorporated into vehicles will contribute to higher prices as well.
 Therefore, affordability will continue to be a challenge for BHPH dealers, and an opportunity for LHPH dealers, for the foreseeable future.

 FEDERAL INCOME TAX DEFERMENT